 Enjoying our Valentine’s Tablescape Meal

-I made the eggs and toast at the last minute so they would be hot.
+I prepared the eggs and toast at the last minute so they would be hot.
 I used cookie cutters to cut out the slightly frozen bread and a larger cookie cutter to cook the eggs in a skillet.
-(I’ll show you how to do that on the newsletter this Saturday.)
 Just a simple meal that’s not too filling.

 Brunch was served!

 Oh, that bread pudding is delicious.
-I made the Dried Cherry and White Chocolate Bread Pudding ahead and warmed it in the oven.
-(I’ll share the recipe and how to make it on my newsletter this Saturday so be sure to sign up to receive it.)
+I made the Dried Cherry and White Chocolate Bread Pudding ahead and then warmed it in the oven.

 The Blood Orange Mimosas were tasty too.